 Noble will visit your firm for a "Lunch-and-Learn" providing education and lunch for your organization from Noon-1pm.
 Perodically, Noble also holds regional CEU's open to the architectural community in a particular area.
 These events are listed under "Upcoming Classes" on this webpage.

-Our programs offer Learning Unit (LU) credits for AIA Continuing Education and Health, Safety & Welfare (HSW), and are available in a variety of formats to fit individual learning styles (instructor lead, online, and webinars)
+Our programs offer Learning Unit (LU) credits for AIA and IDCEC Continuing Education and Health, Safety & Welfare (HSW).
+Courses are available in Instructor-Led Webinars and face-to-face presentations.

 For more iinformation, contact firstname.lastname@example.org